Length: 13 - 17"

 New England Range

 The Short-eared Owl is a very rare breeder in New England.
-Although not shown on this map, it has been known to breed on the islands off the Massachusetts coast and in far northern Maine.
+Although not shown on the map above, it has been known to breed on the islands off the Massachusetts coast and in northern Maine.

 Christmas Bird Count Map